Trains, Railroads, and the Huntington Family Business

 “Car Barn ” (San Marino Ranch, Calif.)

 Mr. & Mrs. H. E. Huntington’s (Arabella) they owned the “San Marino I” & San Marino II” private railroad train cars (built in 1916).
 These large elegant trains were housed on the San Marino Ranch in a large “Car Barn”.
-I found it on a map of the San Marino Ranch.
-The “Car Barn” was located outside the east gate of the San Marino Ranch on Oxford on Stratford Street.
-But at the time the SMR stretched out to Sierra Madre Blvd. which was called “Huntington Dr.” at the time very-confusing I know.
+I found the Car Barn on a San Marino Ranch map.
+The “Car Barn” was located outside the east gate of the San Marino Ranch on Oxford to Stratford Street.
+But at the time, the SMR stretched out to Sierra Madre Blvd.
+Which weirdly was called “Huntington Dr.” at the time very-confusing I know.
 On the map it had 2 Huntington Drives.

-“San Marino II” private railroad car was for more people (like his sister & her husband Burke and his mother Harriet Huntington -Mrs. Solon Huntington) & provisions like railroad train cars.
+“San Marino II” private railroad car was for more people and their entourage (like his sister & her husband Burke & his mother Harriet Huntington -Mrs. Solon Huntington) & provisions for the railroad train cars.

 Famous Dining-Car French Toast

-“During the heyday of the transcontinental train travel, Dining Car French Toast was a favorite breakfast and the specialty of many railroad dining car chefs.
+“During the heyday of the transcontinental train travel, Dining Car French Toast was a favorite breakfast & the specialty of many railroad dining car chefs.

 6 slices dry bread 3/4 ” thick and 2-3 days old